This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Far from it.
 Not all red dots are miniature, have the same size dot, or can handle the slide recoil of some handguns.

-Here’s where we come in to offer up some choice red dot sights that set the standard of quality and others that offer a more cost-conscious approach.
+Here's where we come in to offer up some of the best pistol red dot sights that set the standard of quality and others that offer a more cost-conscious approach.

 Our 8 Top Red Dot Sights for Pistols